AlexRmlt/ethicbot-rasa/data/nlu.md

 - More negative for sure
 - Very negative
 - Very negative indeed
+- That would be absolutely negative for the child
+- The effects would be fatal

 ## intent:neutral
 - It would be ok, neither positive nor negative consequences